-Just like his promissory estoppel claim, Newman's unjust enrichment claim is legally insufficient.
+Further, Newman's unjust enrichment claim would be legally insufficient for the same reasons as his promissory estoppel claim.
 To prove a quasi-contract claim for unjust enrichment, a plaintiff must demonstrate: (1) benefits conferred on the defendant by the plaintiff; (2) appreciation of such benefits by the defendant; (3) acceptance and retention of such benefits by the defendant; (4) under such circumstances that it would be unjust for the defendant to retain the benefits without paying the plaintiff for their value.
-Lackner, 892 A.2d at 34 (citing AmeriPro Search, Inc., 787 A.2d at 991).
+Lackner v.
+Glosser, 892 A.2d 21, 34 (Pa.
+Sup.
+2006) (citing AmeriPro Search, Inc., 787 A.2d at 991).
 When unjust enrichment exists, the law implies a quasi-contract that requires the defendant to pay the plaintiff for the value of the benefit conferred.
 Id. (quoting AmeriPro Search, Inc., 787 A.2d at 991).